tchoutri/pg-entity/README.md

 insertMyType :: MyType -> DBT IO ()
 insertMyType = insert @MyType

+getNotificationById :: NotificationId -> DBT IO ()
+getNotificationById notificationId = selectById @Notification (Only notificationId)

+isJobLocked :: Int -> DBT IO (Only Bool) isJobLocked jobId = queryOne Select q (Only jobId) where q = [sql| SELECT
+                    CASE WHEN locked_at IS NULL then false ELSE true
+                     END
+                   FROM jobs WHERE job_id = ?
+            |]
 ```

-See the [BlogPost][BlogPost-module] module for the data-type that is used throughout the tests and doctests.
+For more examples, see the [BlogPost][BlogPost-module] module for the data-type that is used throughout the tests and doctests.

 ### Escape hatches